saurabh1088/notes/iOS/Persistence/CoreData.md

 show/use them.
 This way, we’ll avoid any performance issues.

+## Can a core data stack have more than one managed object model, the `.xcdatamodeld` file?
+YES, this is possible by merging all the `NSManagedObjectModel` together into one single model using instance method `mergedModel(from:)`.

 ## TODOs
 - [x] Check how to specify which persistent store to use and which is default one core data uses.
 - [ ] What is Core Data, and what is its primary purpose in iOS development?